yangshun/tech-interview-handbook/preparing/cheatsheet.md

 Interview Cheatsheet
 ==

-This is a straight-to-the-point distilled list of technical interview Do's and Don'ts.
+This is a straight-to-the-point distilled list of technical interview Do's and Don'ts, mainly for algorithmic interviews.
 Some of these may apply to only phone screens on whiteboard interviews but most will apply to both.
 I revise this list before each of my interviews to remind myself of them and eventually internalized all of them to the point I do not have to rely on it anymore.

 For a detailed walkthrough of interview preparation, refer to the ["Preparing for a Coding Interview"](./) section.